Strategic Plan 2017-2022

-Wellways is committed to reconciliation, to closing the gap and addressing injustice with associations with Indigenous and Torres Strait Islander people.
+Wellways is committed to reconciliation, to closing the gap and addressing injustice with associations with Aboriginal and Torres Strait Islander people.

 Well Together: a blueprint for community inclusion, authored by Dr Mark Salzer and Richard Baron of Temple University, was commissioned by Wellways Australia to build on our existing knowledge base and to ensure that the work we do, now and into the future, is firmly grounded in the best available and most contemporary evidence.